sokdr/CTF-Write-up/TryHackMe/THM Mustacchio.md

 To further inspect the file we use commands ``file`` and ``strings``.

 We observer that the binary executed the ``tail`` command to show the content of the ``/var/log/nginx/access.lo`` file.
-In order to exploit it, we need to go ``/tmp`` folder, and create a ``tail`` file and  spawn a new bash instance, and added this one to the path and executed it again.
+In order to exploit it, we need to go ``/tmp`` folder, and create a ``tail`` file and  spawn a new bash instance, and add this one to the path and executed it again.

 ```#!/bin/bash